-- If there is another instance of that I-SID, the device designates that VLAN as operationally up regardless of whether it has a member port or not. - When the VLAN is operationally up, the IP address of the VLAN will be in the routing table. - If there is NO matching instance of the I-SID in the SPBM network, then that VLAN does not have any reachable members so it is not acting as an NNI interface. - The VLAN is also not acting as a UNI interface because it does not have a member port. - Therefore, the device does not designate the VLAN as operationally up because the VLAN is not acting as a UNI or an NNI interface.
+- If another instance of that I-SID exists, the device designates that VLAN as operationally up regardless of whether it has a member port or not. - When the VLAN is operationally up, the IP address of the VLAN will be in the routing table. - If no matching instance of the I-SID exists in the SPBM network, then that VLAN has no reachable members and does not act as an NNI interface. - The VLAN does not act as a UNI interface because it does not have a member port. - Therefore, the device does not designate the VLAN as operationally up because the VLAN does not act as a UNI or an NNI interface.

-If the device is just acting as a BCB with two VLANs configured and two I-SIDs, there must be a UNI side with the corresponding I-SID existing in the network.
+If the device acts as a BCB with two VLANs configured and two I-SIDs, there must be a UNI side with the corresponding I-SID existing in the network.

-If the device is acting as both BEB and BCB, then there must be a member port in that VLAN in order to push out the UNI traffic.
+If the device acts as both BEB and BCB, then there must be a member port in that VLAN to push out the UNI traffic.